Dictionary » Negative Words » Instability – Meaning, Definition, Synonyms and Antonyms

 1. What is emotional instability?

-Emotional instability refers to frequent and intense mood changes, making it hard for a person to maintain emotional balance or control.
+Emotional instability refers to frequent and intense mood changes, making it harder for a person to maintain emotional balance or control.

 2. Is instability always negative?

-While instability usually has a negative connotation, it can also bring change or transformation in certain contexts, such as innovation or social reform.
+While instability often has a negative connotation, it can also be a sign of change—such as when a system transforms during innovation, restructuring, or social reform.

 3. What causes instability?

-Instability can be caused by internal or external factors like stress, economic issues, poor planning, structural weaknesses, or political unrest.
+Instability can come from internal or external factors such as stress, economic pressure, poor planning, structural weaknesses, unresolved conflict, or policy uncertainty.

 4. How is instability used in politics?